-As of June 30, 2021, the Company had not commenced any operations.
-All activity through June 30, 2021 relates to the Company's formation and the initial public offering ("Initial Public Offering"), which is described below, and identifying a target for a Business Combination.
+As of September 30, 2021, the Company had not commenced any operations.
+All activity through September 30, 2021 relates to the Company's formation and the initial public offering ("Initial Public Offering"), which is described below, and costs associated with identifying a target for a Business Combination, which is described in Note 7.
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.

 The registration statement for the Company's Initial Public Offering became effective on January 26, 2021.
-On January 29, 2021, the Company consummated the Initial Public Offering of 20,700,000 Class A ordinary shares (the "Public Shares"), which includes the full exercise by the underwriter of its over-allotment option in the amount of 2,700,000 Public Shares, at \$10.00 per Public Share, generating gross proceeds of \$207,000,000 which is described in Note 3.
+On January 29, 2021, the Company consummated the Initial Public Offering of 20,700,000 Class A ordinary shares (the "Public Shares"), which includes the full exercise by the underwriter of its over-allotment option in the amount of 2,700,000 Public Shares, at \$10.00 per Public Share, generating gross proceeds of \$207,000,000 which is described in Note 4.

-Simultaneously with the closing of the Initial Public Offering, the Company consummated the sale of 614,000 shares (the "Private Placement Shares") at a price of \$10.00 per Private Placement Share in a private placement to HC Sponsor LLC (the "Sponsor"), generating gross proceeds of \$6,140,000, which is described in Note 4.
+Simultaneously with the closing of the Initial Public Offering, the Company consummated the sale of 614,000 shares (the "Private Placement Shares") at a price of \$10.00 per Private Placement Share in a private placement to HC Sponsor LLC (the "Sponsor"), generating gross proceeds of \$6,140,000, which is described in Note 5.